bradford-johnson/thinkful/capstone-1/README.md

 > - Maximize revenue by increasing the rental prices for fleet vehicles.
 > - Assume a decrease in rental days.
 >
 > I decided for my Excel model to group the cars by model year, this is because older vehicles may need more servicing and repairs than newer cars.
-When I think of *new cars*, I think theres *new features* for the end user.
+When I think of *new cars*, I think of the *new features* for the end user.
 This is also a good way to split up the fleet into groups of cars for the user scenario inputs.